All Episodes

 Do you understand?

-But hours before the Trump Tower meeting, this is the one that took place that we have all heard so much about, Fusion co-founder, ex-Wall Street Journal reporter Glenn Simpson, Met with the woman who was about to meet with Donald Jr. in a Manhattan federal courtroom, according to a federal, according to a source to the Fox News Channel.
+But hours before the Trump Tower meeting, this is the one that took place that we've all heard so much about, Fusion co-founder, ex-Wall Street Journal reporter Glenn Simpson, met with the woman who was about to meet with Donald Jr. in a Manhattan federal courtroom, according to a source to the Fox News channel.

-And the source said Fox News that they were also together after the Trump Tower meeting.
+And the source said, Fox News, that they were also together after the Trump Tower meeting.

 Does this now sound like a setup?